nohan-budry/RES-HTTPInfra/README.md

 docker-compose up -d --scale apache-static=3 --scale adventurers-api=3
 ```

-This command start every services decribed by the file "docker-compose.yml".
-The flag **-d** is for detached mode. **—scale** lets us chose how many container for the specified service should run.
-You can edit the numbers as you like to have less or more of them.
+This command start every services decribed by the "docker-compose.yml" file.
+The flag **-d** is for detached mode. **--scale** lets us chose how many containers for the specified service should run.
+You can edit the numbers as you like to have more or less of them.

-You now have access to "http://res.ch/" for the apache static app, to "http://res.ch/api/" for the adventurers API app, to "http://res.ch:8080/" for Treafik dashboard and "Http://portainer.res.ch/" for the Portainer dashboard.
+You now have access to "http://res.ch/" for the apache static app, to "http://res.ch/api/" for the adventurers API, to "http://res.ch:8080/" for Treafik dashboard and to "http://portainer.res.ch/" for the Portainer dashboard.
+Remember to add those hosts in your system like we did with demo.res.ch after step 5.

 If you access the apache static app, you can see that the server keeper doesn't change (cookies should be enabled) which mean the sticky sessions are working.
-You can also look at the cookie list to see "STICKY" with the container's ip as the value.
+You can also look at the cookie list to see "STICKY" with the container's UP as the value.
 If you delete it an other one will be create with the same container's IP or one of the others' IP.

 If you go to "http://res.ch/api/keeper" you can see round robin in action.